bussbilgin/bussbilgin/README.md

-# BÜŞRA BİLGİN!
+# BÜŞRA BİLGİN

 I am Büşra Bilgin, a self-taught web front-end developer.

 - 🔭 I’m currently working on Progressive Web Apps and pursuing a career as a front-end developer.
-- ⚡ Fun fact: I am a Yogini!
+- ⚡ I am a Yogini!

+## SKILLS
+HTML, CSS, JS

 <!--
 **bussbilgin/bussbilgin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.